JellyRollJunior/leet-code-journal/README.md

     * I still got it! kinda!
     * Very good matrix question.
 Good practice! redo if need matrix practice
     * I implemented this a bit hacky.
 It could be cleaner.
 Need to fully walk through the recursive path to visualize the callstack better
+    * I have trouble implementing recursive functions that don't return void.
+I need to practice my recursive call stacks a bit more

 String
 * Valid Parentheses